abpframework/abp/docs/en/Migration-Guides/IdentityServer_To_OpenIddict.md

-# Migration Identity Server to OpenIddict Guides
+# Migration Identity Server to OpenIddict Guide

-The startup template will use `OpenIddict` as the auth server by default since version 6.x.
+This document explains how to migrate to [OpenIdDict](https://github.com/openiddict/openiddict-core) from Identity Server.
+From now on the ABP startup templates uses `OpenIdDict` as the auth server by default since version v6.0.0.

+## History
-We are not removing IDS packages and will continue to release new versions of IDS related Nuget/NPM packages.
-That means you won't have an issue while upgrading to v6.0 (when it is released).
+We are not removing Identity Server packages and we will continue to release new versions of Identity Server related NuGet/NPM packages.
+That means you won't have an issue while upgrading to v6.0 when the stable version releases.
 We will continue to fix bugs in our packages for a while.
 ABP 7.0 will be based on .NET 7.
-If IDS continue to work with .NET 7, we will continue to ship nuget packages for our IDS integration.
+If Identity Server continues to work with .NET 7, we will also continue to ship NuGet packages for our IDS integration.

-BTW, IDS itself is canceling support for the open source IDS in the end of this year.
-They are moved to Duende IDS you know.
-We won't migrate to Duende IDS.
+On the other hand, Identity Server ends support for the open-source Identity Server in the end of 2022.
+The Identity Server team has decided to move to Duende IDS and ABP will not be migrated to the commercial Duende IDS.
+You can see the Duende Identity Server announcement from [this link](https://blog.duendesoftware.com/posts/20220111_fair_trade).

-## Steps
+## OpenIdDict Migration Steps

 * Update all `Volo's` packages to `6.x`.
 * Replace all `Volo's` `IdentityServer.*` packages with corresponding `OpenIddict.*` packages. eg `Volo.Abp.IdentityServer.Domain` to `Volo.Abp.OpenIddict.Domain`, `Volo.Abp.Account.Web.IdentityServer` to `Volo.Abp.Account.Web.OpenIddict`.